nus-cs2103/website-base/admin/tp-tasks-fragment.md

 {{ show_tp_iterations_gantt("tpGanttChart-iterations.png", "", 32, 52) }}
 {{ show_tp_goals(version_mvp + " (MVP)", "v13-goals") }}

-As per the learning outcome of this iteration (given above), our focus is on delivering a product on time.
+As per the learning outcome of this iteration (given above), our focus is on !!delivering a product on time!!.
 So, %%in task {{ thumb_small("1")}}%%, we start by setting up a plan to reach that goal, and then execute on it %%in task {{ thumb_small("2")}}%% , while making course corrections as we go (if needed).

 ++**Things to note:**++{.text-info}